secureCodeBox/secureCodeBox/documentation/docs/api/crds/scheduled-scan.md

 The `failedJobsHistoryLimit` controls how many failed scans are supposed to be kept until the oldest one will be deleted.

-Defaults to 1 if not set.
+Defaults to 3 if not set.
 When set to `0`, scans will be deleted directly after failure.

+### ConcurrencyPolicy (Optional)

+The `concurrencyPolicy` specifies how to treat concurrent executions of a ScheduledScan.
+Valid values are:

+- `"Allow"` (default): allows scheduled scans to run concurrently
+- `"Forbid"`: forbids concurrent runs, skipping next run if previous run hasn't finished yet
+- `"Replace"`: cancels currently running scan and replaces it with a new one

+### RetriggerOnScanTypeChange (Optional)

+The `retriggerOnScanTypeChange` will automatically trigger a new scan for the scheduledScan if the referenced ScanType was updated.

+Defaults to `false` if not set.

 ## Example with an Interval